 Verify that you know the vCenter Server credentials that have sufficient privileges to connect and collect data.
 If the provided credentials have limited access to objects in vCenter Server, all users, regardless of their vCenter Server privileges see only the objects that the provided credentials can access.
 At a minimum, the user account must have Read privileges and the Read privileges must be assigned at the data center or vCenter Server level.

-- On the Solutions tab, select VMware vSphere and click the Configure button on the toolbar.
+- On the Solutions page, select VMware vSphere and click the Configure icon.

 - Enter a display name and description for the adapter instance.

 - In the vCenter Server text box, enter the FQDN or IP address of the vCenter Server instance to which you are connecting.

 The vCenter Server FQDN or IP address must be reachable from all nodes in the vRealize Operations Manager cluster.

 - To add credentials for the vCenter Server instance, click the Add icon, and enter the required credentials.

 - The adapter is configured to run actions on objects in the vCenter Server from vRealize Operations Manager.
 If you do not want to run actions, select Disable.

 The credentials provided for the vCenter Server instance are also used to run actions.
 If you do not want to use these credentials, you can provide alternative credentials by expanding Alternate Action Credentials, and clicking the Add icon.

 - Click Test Connection to validate the connection with your vCenter Server instance.